 The 18-acre property and vision for Clemyjontri Park are thanks to benefactor Mrs. Adele Lebowitz.
 The generosity of the Lebowitz Family was recognized by the Commonwealth of Virginia General Assembly in House Joint Resolution 766.

 Mrs. Lebowitz’s vision became a reality after Clemyjontri Park became the Park Foundation’s first official fundraising project.
-The key to success is thanks to the partnership with the Friends of Clemyjontri Park led by Julie and Dan Clemente who helped raise significant financial support and awareness.
-This collaboration continues to add enhanced features of this unique park to be enjoyed by all.
+The key to that initial success is thanks to the partnership with the former Friends of Clemyjontri Park group led by Julie and Dan Clemente who helped raise significant financial support and awareness.
+This collaboration was responsible for adding features of this unique park to be enjoyed by all.

 Picnic Celebration Pavilion